-The Postgraduate Diploma in Law course, previously the Graduate Diploma in Law (the GDL) or also known as the Law Conversion course, is designed to prepare non-law students looking to progress onto the SQE in order to qualify as a solicitor or the Bar Practice Course (BPC) to qualify as a barrister.
-The course is aimed at providing students who didn’t complete a qualifying law degree at undergraduate level a fast-tracked legal course to equip students with the legal knowledge required to further pursue a career in law.
+The Postgraduate Diploma in Law course, previously the Graduate Diploma in Law (the GDL) or also known as the Law Conversion course, is designed to prepare non-law students looking to progress onto the SQE in order to qualify as a solicitor or barrister.
+The course is aimed at providing students who didn’t complete a qualifying law degree at undergraduate level a fast-tracked legal course to equip them with the legal knowledge required to further pursue a career in law.
+If you have not yet applied for a law qualification, you may need to think about where to study law at university.

 Although completing a PGDL is no longer a requirement for students looking to qualify as a solicitor as a result of the introduction of the SQE which replaces the option, the course provides the foundation for the pathway into practice for non-law graduates who want to qualify as a lawyer in England and Wales.

-The cost of the PGDL course can differ a lot, with some of the cheapest courses charging somewhere around £5,000 and the most expensive requiring closer to a £13,000 investment.
+The cost of the PGDL course can vary a lot, with some of the cheapest courses charging somewhere around £5,000 and the most expensive requiring closer to a £13,000 investment.

-Costs may also be covered by your firm if you secure a training contract before undertaking there course.
+Costs may also be covered by your firm if you secure a training contract before undertaking their course.
 However, if you have not, you will need to cover the PGDL fees yourself.
-In that case, you may want to consider a part-time PGDL law course to accommodate your job.
+In that case, you may want to consider a part-time PGDL law course.
+This way, you could work and study at the same time.

 Some providers also offer an integrated master’s option which typically requires an extra three-month time commitment.